JeremyJosephLin/causal_excursion_mult_trt/README.md

 ## File structure

-- application code: code to reproduce results in Section 5 "Application".
+- application code: code to reproduce results in Section 5 "Data Example".
 - functions: code containing relevant user-defined R functions
-- misc code: code to make plots to illustrate generative models in Section 6.1 "Generative Models".
-- simulation code: code to reproduce simulation results in Section 6 "Detailed Simulation Results" (Sec.
-6.2-6.7) and Supplementary Material D.
+- simulation code: code to reproduce simulation results in Section 4 "Sample Size Formula with Categorical Treatment" (Sec.
+4.3) and Appendix C and D.

 ## How to reproduce the results